STEM Programs at Western

 Female Share: 88%*

 Statisticians are experts at working with numbers and data.
-They design studies, collect information, and then use math to figure out what the data means.
+They design studies, collect information, and then use maths to figure out what the data means.
 Their reports help governments, businesses, and other organisations make smart decisions about the future.

 Most statisticians work in offices, often for big companies or government departments.
 This job is perfect for people who enjoy maths, spotting patterns, and paying close attention to details.
 Being good at problem‑solving, critical thinking, and showing data in clear visuals is also really important.